dmd-program/dmd-100/projects/open_design/define-product-pitch.md

 # Define: Product pitch

-Now will choose a product that will form the basis for the project.
-To do this, you will highlight an existing toy product and produce a one-sentence pitch to explain how you might alter or make design changes, particularly if you find aspects of the product problematic ecologically, culturally, etc. You will be building this project yourself and producing instructions for others.
+Now is a good time to re-read the project brief.
+After you reacquaint yourself with the project, choose a product that will form the basis for the project.
+To do this, you will describe an existing toy product and produce a one-sentence pitch to explain how you might alter or make design changes, particularly if you find aspects of the product problematic ecologically, culturally, etc. You will be building this project yourself and producing instructions for others.
 It must be feasible for someone without special skills to re-create.

 ## Product pitch document

-Create a `.doc` file with the following:
+Create a document file with the following:

 1. Name
 2. Date